ofbennett/nhs-prescribing-etl-pipeline/README.md

 ### How to deploy on a remote host using a production server

 1. Spin up a Linux instance using a cloud provider like [DigitalOcean](https://www.digitalocean.com) or [AWS Lightsail](https://aws.amazon.com/lightsail/).
-2. Get a domain name and direct it at the public IP of your Linux instance
+2. Get a domain name and direct it at the public IP of your instance
 3. SSH into the instance
 4. Create a non-root user with sudo access
-5. Setup the firewall to only allow ssh, http, and https inbound traffic
+5. Setup the firewall to only allow ssh, http, and https inbound traffic (alternatively an equivalent AWS security group)
 ```
 $ ufw status
 $ ufw delete allow ...